nhcrisp/ADBSat/README.md

 .
 ├── examples                                    #Directory containing the example cube case.
 |     ├── ADBSatMain.m                          #Sample input file.
 Produces aerodynamic analysis of a cube at an AOA=0deg and AOS=10deg.
-|     ├── *axes_definition2.fig                  #Pictorial representation of the geometric, body, flight and wind axes.
 |     ├── MainImport.m                          #Import of the example cube object from a .obj to a .mat file.
-|     ├── *PlotSatAxes.m                         #????
 |     └── run_cube.m                            #Runs the whole cube example, from import to final aerodynamic database output.
 ├── inou                                        #Directory containing the model inputs from the program.
 |     ├── obj_files                             #Directory containing .obj satellite models (CAD inputs to ADBSat).